 - Don't pop pimples.
 It's tempting, but here's why you shouldn't: Popping pimples can push infected material further into the skin, leading to more swelling and redness, and even scarring.
 If you notice a pimple coming before a big event, like the prom, a dermatologist can often treat it for you with less risk of scarring or infection.

 - Avoid touching your face with your fingers or leaning your face on objects that collect sebum and skin residue like your phone.
 Touching your face can spread the bacteria that cause pores to become inflamed and irritated.
 To keep bacteria at bay, wash your hands before applying anything to your face, such as treatment creams or makeup.

-- Keep hair clean and out of your face to prevent additional dirt and oil from clogging your pores.
+- Keep hair clean and out of your face to prevent dirt and oil from clogging your pores.

 - Protect your skin from the sun.
-It may seem like a tan masks acne, but it's only temporary.
+It may seem like a tan hides acne, but it's only temporary.
 A tan may worsen your acne, not improve it.
 Tanning also causes damage to skin that will eventually lead to wrinkles and increase your risk of skin cancer.

 If you're concerned about acne, talk to a dermatologist.
 Dermatologists offer a range of treatments that help to prevent and acne scars.
 A dermatologist can help you find the treatment method that's best for you and can also give you lots of useful tips for dealing with acne and caring for your skin type.
 Some salons and spas have trained skin specialists, called estheticians, who can offer advice and skin care treatments.

 We all know we need to protect our skin from the sun's harmful rays.
 Of course, it's impossible to avoid the sun — who wants to hide indoors when it feels so great to get outside?
 And the sun's not all bad, anyway: Sunlight helps our bodies create vitamin D. So follow these tips when you're outdoors to help manage sun exposure: